loopbackio/loopback-next/docs/site/Decorators.md

 }
 ```

-- `@inject.setter`: inject a setter function to set bound value of the key
+- `@inject.setter`: inject a setter function to set the bound value of the key

 Syntax: `@inject.setter(bindingKey: string)`.